• Skip to primary navigation

 Anesthesia-free Cosmetic Dental Cleaning

 It is the hand scaling of the visible crown of the tooth on the dog.
 It can be done at a cosmetic dental cleaning company, your local pet store, or by your dog’s groomer.
 The scaling is done above the gum line with the dog being awake, resulting in physical restraint (usually lying face up on the care provider’s lap) during the entire procedure rather than using anesthesia to allow for sedation.
-Physical restraints of the dog result in limitations of how much dental cleaning can be done without causing stress or discomfort to the pet, so all cleanings are kept above the gumline.
+Physical restraints of the dog result in limitations on how much dental cleaning can be done without causing stress or discomfort to the pet, so all cleanings are kept above the gumline.
 With a sharp tool, the plaque and tartar are scraped off, resulting in pearly whites.

 Comprehensive Oral Health Exam and Treatment

 It is done in a Veterinary clinic by a veterinarian and a veterinary technician while the dog is under anesthesia.
 Bloodwork is taken prior to each anesthetic procedure in order to ensure that your pet is in good health standing to undergo anesthesia along with deciding which medications are best for your pet.
 The veterinary technician will scale and polish the teeth above and below the gum line, followed by diagnostic radiographs of each tooth.
-The veterinarian then examines the x-rays, the pet’s mouth thoroughly, and broken or diseased teeth are then extracted in order to prevent further decay and infection.
-Anesthesia is used during this procedure in order to reduce stress, alleviate and control pain, and to allow for a thorough exam of every crevice in your dog’s mouth.
+The veterinarian then examines the x-rays, and the pet’s mouth thoroughly, and broken or diseased teeth are then extracted in order to prevent further decay and infection.
+Anesthesia is used during this procedure in order to reduce stress, alleviate and control pain, and allow for a thorough exam of every crevice in your dog’s mouth.

 The following provides a summary of the comparisons of both types of cleaning: